constanton/EUVATChecker/README.md

 # EUVATChecker
-A tiny program that checks if EU VAT numbers listed in an Excel spreadsheet are valid and active using a command line program.
+A tiny CLI program that checks if EU VAT numbers listed in an Excel spreadsheet are valid and active.

 ## Prerequisites
 To build this code you need the [vies-dotnet](https://github.com/zapadi/vies-dotnet/tree/master) library and the [OpenXML-SDK](https://github.com/dotnet/Open-XML-SDK) library.